-If you have ever received an EPA Brownfields grant (including Assessment, Cleanup, Revolving Loan Fund, and 128(a) grants; excluding Targeted Brownfields Assessments), please respond to item i below.
+If you have ever received an EPA Brownfields Grant (including Assessment, Cleanup, Revolving Loan Fund, and 128(a) grants; excluding Targeted Brownfields Assessments, Area-Wide Planning grants, Environmental Workforce Development & Job Training grants, and subawards from another Brownfields grantee), please respond to item i. below.

-If you have never received an EPA Brownfields grant, but have received other federal or non-federal assistance agreements (such as a grant or cooperative agreement), please respond to item ii below.
+If you have never received an EPA Brownfields Grant, but have received other federal or non-federal assistance agreements (such as a grant or cooperative agreement), please respond to item ii. below.

-If you have never received any type of federal or non-federal assistance agreements please indicate this in response to item iii below, and you will receive a neutral score of 3 points for this factor.
+If you have never received any type of federal or non-federal assistance agreements, please indicate this in response to item iii. below.

 i.
-Currently or Has Ever Received an EPA Brownfields Grant [6 points]
+Currently or Has Ever Received an EPA Brownfields Grant